AI-Rescue: AI-supported data analysis and simulation of rescue services

 In the new AI Rescue research project, an interdisciplinary team of researchers is currently preparing a feasibility study using the example of the "Model Region Health Lausitz".
-The project is funded by the German Federal Ministry of Transport and Digital Infrastructure (BMVI).
+The project has been funded by the German Federal Ministry for Digital and Transport (BMDV).

 The Hasso Plattner Institute (HPI) contributes to the overall project with its expertise in the areas of "Digital Health - Connected Healthcare" and "Design Thinking" in order to produce promising application scenarios later on with the help of a study support group (Subject Matter Experts).
 "In the new AI Rescue research project, we are investigating how AI-based data analysis can be used to make rescue work more effective and efficient," says Professor Bert Arnrich, head of the "Digital Health - Connected Healthcare" department.

 At HPI, we dealt with the collection and analysis of health-related data from daily life and its linkage with clinical data.
 In the "AI Rescue" project, we are exploring how mobile sensor technology can be used in emergency situations to monitor critical health conditions and collect important data for further treatment in the hospital.

 Design Thinking is an innovation approach that brings together technical feasibility, economic viability, and human desirability to collaboratively develop innovations.
 It has already been successfully applied in the context of technological innovations.